docker/docs/install/dtr-ami-byol-launch.md

 ## Connect to the Docker Trusted Registry Administration web interface

-You administer your Trusted Registry server via the Administration web interface (hereafter referred to as *DTR Administration web interface*).
+You administer your Trusted Registry server through the Administration web interface (hereafter referred to as *Trusted Registry Administration web interface*).

 You can configure your own custom DNS names for your EC2 instance using CNAME records and so forth.
 Or, you can use the default DNS names provided by AWS.
 These instructions use the default DNS name provided by AWS.

-The DTR Administration web interface is exposed on port 443 (HTTPS) of the EC2 instance.
-To connect to the DTR Administration web
+The Trusted Registry Administration web interface is exposed on port 443 (HTTPS) of the EC2 instance.
+To connect to the Trusted Registry Administration web
 interface:

 1. Log into the AWS Console.